 Reacting to Khaniri’s statement, Garissa Senator Yusuf Haji questioned why successive governments had failed to resolve perennial border disputes.

-While criticising Ny’ong’o, Bungoma Senator Moses Wetang’ula said no individual has the right to deal with a disputed boundary.
+While criticising Ny’ong’o, Bungoma Senator Moses Wetang’ula said no individual has the right to arrogate himself the power to deal with a disputed boundary.

-“I want to tell Nyong’o, that issues of boundaries are not only emotive but can be potentially destructive and costly,” Wetang’ula said.
+“I urge Prof Nyong’o, that issues of boundaries are not only emotive but can be potentially destructive and costly,” Wetang’ula said.

 “The people in the said area are a minority in Kisumu.
 If it is not solved now, it can also affect the delineation of constituency boundaries,” he added.

-Kericho’s Aaron Cheruiyot also warned Nyong’o over his ‘expansion tendencies,’ which he claimed had caused chaos with his neighbours.
+Kericho’s Aaron Cheruiyot also warned Nyong’o over his expansion tendencies, which he claimed had caused so much chaos with his neighbours.